andodaryl/EtchPad/README.md

 ## Deployment

 With the help of this [tutorial](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f), the website was deployed to GitHub pages using the following steps:
-1. Navigate to the target Github repo.
+1. After logging in, navigate to the target Github repo.
 2. Select the “Settings” tab.
 3. Select the “Pages” button on the menu to the left.
 4. Select the "Main" branch as the source.